-Peter Costello is Chairman of ECG Financial Pty Ltd, a boutique corporate advisory firm, with offices in Canberra and Melbourne.
+Peter Costello is Chairman of ECG Financial Pty Ltd, a boutique corporate advisory firm, headquartered in Melbourne.

-Peter Costello was first elected a Member of the House of Representatives for the seat of Higgins in March 1990 and re-elected on six subsequent occasions.
+Peter Costello was elected a Member of the Australian House of Representatives for the seat of Higgins in March 1990 and re-elected on six subsequent occasions.

 He was Treasurer of the Commonwealth of Australia from 11 March 1996 to 3 December 2007, the longest serving Treasurer in Australia’s history.

 Peter Costello brought down twelve consecutive Federal Budgets, including ten surpluses.
-During this period he eliminated the Commonwealth Government net debt of $96 billion.
+During that period he eliminated Commonwealth Government debt in net terms.

 Peter Costello introduced the largest tax reform in Australian history called: A New Tax System, which introduced GST, abolished seven taxes and reduced income, capital gains and company taxes.

-· introduced the largest reform of superannuation with the abolition of tax on superannuation payouts for those over 60.
+- Introduced the largest reform of superannuation taxation with the abolition of tax on superannuation payouts for those over 60

-In December 2009 Peter Costello was appointed a Guardian to Australia’s Future Fund.
-He is currently Chairman of the Independent Advisory Board to the World Bank in Washington.
+Since leaving Parliament in 2009 Mr Costello has served as Chairman of the Independent Advisory Board to the World Bank in Washington.